 What is Resource Load Delay?

 Resource Load Delay measures how quickly after receiving the HTML document the browser starts loading the LCP image.
+The LCP image file is the resource that's being delayed.

 Load Delay is one of the four LCP sub-parts: